Updated: Nov 24, 2020

 Green leafy vegetables are a key part of a healthy diet.
 They are rich in essential vitamins and minerals as well as antioxidants and fiber.
 The nutrients provided by dark leafies help support the immune system, help balance hormones and reduce the risk of both cancer and cardiovascular disease.

-The picture above is me (OK, a younger me) posing in front of the "man eating kale" growing in my Seattle garden.
-If you look closely you can see that I have both the standard curly kale, as well as less common "dino" kale, swiss chart and a Brussel sprout plant in the background.
+The picture above is me (OK, a younger me) posing in front of the "man-eating kale" growing in my Seattle garden.
+If you look closely you can see that I have both the standard curly kale, as well as less common "dino" kale, swiss chard and a brussels sprout plant in the background.
 The kale would get so big over the winter that I often decorated it with Christmas lights.
 You can see, not only is it incredibly nutritious, but it can make a gorgeous landscaping plant.
 Sigh, I really love kale.

 Green leafies have fallen by the wayside in most American diets, so many people do not have experience with them.
 The two main keys to preparing dark green leafies are that they are lightly cooked (or wilted) and adding an acid (vinegar, citrus, tomato) to bind the bitter components that many people find unpalatable.